 The following list explains the attributes:

 — clinch_type: the alphanumeric name of the clinch.
 This document refers to two systems which are called “TOX” and BTM’s Tog-L-Loc or Lance-N-Loc[12] system.
-The main difference is that the TOX system uses a fixed die whereas the BTM system employs an extending die (see Figure 32).
+The main difference is that the TOX system uses a fixed die, whereas the BTM system employs an extending die (see Figure 32).
 For more process and system details, refer to the documentation and website information of the specific clinch equipment supplier.

 — strength_class: the strength class name of the clinch.
 Since the manufacturer of the applied clinching process has a specific tooling die diameter, three different strength classes can be defined, such as: